-2.1 Guidelines
+2.1 GUIDELINES

 - 2.1.1 By now it will have become clear that the concern is a definite complaint.
-In some cases the Head Teacher/Head of School will already have been involved in looking at the matter; in others it will be their first involvement.
-In either case, it will be helpful for the Head Teacher/Head of School (or member of staff designated to investigate) to use these guidelines to ensure consistency among cases, and to make sure that nothing happens at this stage which could make it difficult for later stages to proceed smoothly. - 2.1.2 As Head Teachers/Heads of School have responsibility for the day-to-day running of their schools, they have responsibility for the implementation of a complaints system, including the decisions about their own involvement at the various stages.
-One of the reasons for having the various 'stages' in a complaints procedure is to reassure complainants that more than one person is hearing their complaint. - 2.1.3 Head Teachers/Heads of School will make arrangements to ensure that their involvement will not predominate at every stage of a particular complaint.
-For example, arrangements may be made for other staff to deal with parents/carers concerns at Stage 1, while the Head Teacher/Head of School deals with contacts with parents/carers at Stage 2.
-Even at that stage the Head Teacher/Head of School may designate another member of staff to collect some of the information from the various parties involved.
+In some cases the Headteacher will already have been involved in looking at the matter; in others it will be their first involvement.
+In either case, it will be helpful for the Head Teacher (or member of staff designated to investigate) to use these guidelines to ensure consistency among cases, and to make sure that nothing happens at this stage which could make it difficult for later stages to proceed smoothly. - 2.1.2 As Headteachers have responsibility for the day-to-day running of their schools, they have responsibility for the implementation of a complaints system, including the decisions about their own involvement at the various stages.
+One of the reasons for having the various 'stages' in a complaints procedure is to reassure complainants that more than one person is hearing their complaint. - 2.1.3 The Headteacher will make arrangements to ensure that their involvement will not predominate at every stage of a particular complaint.
+For example, arrangements may be made for other staff to deal with parents/carers concerns at Stage 1, while the Head Teacher deals with contacts with parents/carers at Stage 2.
+Even at that stage the Head Teacher may designate another member of staff to collect some of the information from the various parties involved.

-2.2 Procedures
+2.2 PROCEDURES